alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 * Serve one stylesheet and one JavaScript file for all of GOV.UK - this increases page weight and doesn't solve cache invalidation
 * Serve one stylesheet and one JavaScript file per template - this doesn't solve cache invalidation when one component changes
 * Serve all component assets used in an application in individual files - this increases page weight for single page visitors, though often decreased it for people who visited more than one page
+* Placing the stylesheet and JavaScript in the `body` directly before the component markup - whilst this is [okay][link_stylesheet_is_body_okay] for both stylesheets and `script`s, it leads to too many unknowns in what is already a reasonable large change

 ## Implementation process